MicrosoftDocs/azure-devops-docs/docs/pipelines/agents/scale-set-agents.md

 1. The Azure DevOps Scale Set Agent Pool sizing job determines the pool has too few idle agents and needs to scale up.
 Azure DevOps Pipelines makes a call to Azure Scale Sets to increase the scale set capacity.

 2. The Azure Scale Set begins creating the new virtual machines.
-Once the virtual machines are running, Azure Scale Sets individually executes any installed VM extensions.
+Once the virtual machines are running, Azure Scale Sets sequentially executes any installed VM extensions.

 3. If the Custom Script Extension is installed, it is executed before the Azure Pipelines Agent extension.
 If the Custom Script Extension returns a non-zero exit code the VM creation process is aborted and will be deleted.